Tuberculosis cutis miliaris disseminata

 Cutaneous miliary tuberculosis.

-Miliary tuberculosis of the skin due to haematogenic sowing.
-This occurs primarily in immunosuppressed patients or children or the elderly.
+Miliar tuberculosis of the skin due to haematogenous seeding.
+This occurs mainly in immunosuppressed patients or children or old people.

 In particular, infants, young children, the elderly and immunocompromised people are affected.

-• There are plenty of pathogens in the cutaneous lesions.
+• Abundant pathogens are found in the cutaneous lesions.

 • Tuberculin test (Mendel-Mantoux) often negative.